-FOR PRINCIPLE 8: COMMIT TO REALISING POSITIVE SUSTAINABLE CHANGE
+FOR PRINCIPLE 8: COMMIT TO REALISING POSITIVE SUSTAINABLE CHANGE sheets of paper/cards

 Ask participants to travel with their mind back to a concentrate situation, behavior or attitude that they have changed with a positive and lasting effect in their lives (e.g. stop smoking, managing time more effectively at work).
 No matter how small or big it sounds, the important thing is that it required their efforts or actions and that it had a lasting effect on their lives.